 How does one celebrate Star Wars Day, you ask?

 You could go to one of the many shops offering special once-a-year deals on Star Wars merchandise, you could cosplay as your favorite Jedi or Sith and duke it out with your friends in a lightsaber battle, or (if you’re like me) you can relax at home with friends and enjoy good eats & one of the current 8 films!

-It was our first time hosting a Star Wars Day Party since getting engaged in Disney a couple weeks ago, so we were excited to hang out with friends and have a good time!
 To commemorate the 40th Anniversary of Episode IV: A New Hope, we popped in the Blu-ray and ate Episode IV specific food (with minimal prep)!
-If you’re in a pinch for time, here’s an easy way to enjoy Star Wars Day!
+If you’re in a pinch for time, here’s an easy way to enjoy Star Wars Day: